-Queer Love, Loss, and Representation
+Queer Love, Loss and Representation

 Representation matters.
 From the lives we see reflected on the page to the stories that challenge dominant narratives, queer storytelling has the power to validate experience, foster empathy, and expand our understanding of love and identity.
+(Unfortunately, Alejandro Varela will not take part in this session as originally planned.)

 | Where: | Student Union Santa Rita (Seats 110) |